Salu Digby: Pre-Zero Hour

 In the original pre-Zero Hour: Crisis in Time! continuity, Salu Digby is the thirteenth person to join the Legion of Super-Heroes.
 At the same tryout, Supergirl and Brainiac 5 join the Legion.
 Shrinking Violet joins the Legion later, as do her fellow applicants Sun Boy and Bouncing Boy.
 Despite her shyness, Shrinking Violet, known as Vi to her teammates, serves as an exemplary Legionnaire.
 She becomes romantically involved with Duplicate Boy of the Heroes of Lallor.

 Years later, Violet is kidnapped by Imsk radicals and replaced in the Legion by Yera Allon, a Durlan who uses her shapeshifting abilities to assume Violet's identity.
 Legion deputy leader Element Lad and Science Police liaison Shvaughn Erin become suspicious of the fake Violet when Yera suddenly falls in love with Colossal Boy, who harbored an unrequited crush on the real Violet for years.
 Yera's charade is exposed and the real Violet is rescued.
 After returning to active duty, Violet breaks up with Duplicate Boy and enters a short-term romantic relationship with Sun Boy.

 During the "Five Year Later" storyline, it is implied that Violet is in a lesbian relationship with Ayla Ranzz.
 After the Legion's disintegration in the aftermath of the Paul Levitz-written era, Violet returns to Imsk and is drafted to fight in a war against Braal, the home planet of Cosmic Boy.
 This ends with the Battle of Venado Bay, during which she rescues Cosmic Boy from her own comrades.
 Delirious with pain, Cosmic Boy does not recognize Violet and attacks her, blinding her in her right eye and leaving a scar along her face.
 The two later reconcile and Violet has her eye repaired, but keeps the scar as a reminder.

 In the "Legion on the Run" storyline, she operates under the alias Virus, as Legion leader.

 During the "Five Year Gap" following the Magic Wars, Earth falls under the control of the Dominators and withdraws from the United Planets.
-"Batch SW6", a group of temporal clones of the Legionnaires, escape captivity, with a clone of Violet being among them.
+"Batch SW6", a group of temporal clones of the Legionnaires, escapes captivity, with a clone of Violet being among them.